Crazyswarm2 Setup in Highbay

 Error Action

 Stuck on Requesting memories...
-Restart the Crazyflie
+Unplug and Replug the Crazyradio or Restart the Crazyflie

 (5) Retrieve drones and charge (if needed)